edwardcallow/tesco-jargon/c.md

 The member of staff responsible for delivering Dotcom orders to customers’ homes using Dotcom vans.

 #### Customer fulfilment centre (CFC)
-*Previously known as Dotcom-only store*
+*Previously known as Dotcom-only store.*
 A Tesco store set up solely for picking and delivering Dotcom grocery orders and not open to in-store customers.

 #### Customer question time